xkollar/ocaml-core-openshift/README.md

 cd "${repodir}"
 ~~~~

-At this point, only environment configuration is done.
+At this point only environment configuration is done.
 If you ssh to
-your gear, you will not find any OCaml stuff there.
+your gear you will not find any OCaml stuff there.

 ~~~~ .bash
 # do your changes and commit them into git